muflone/pulldocker/README.md

 Multiple commands can be specified.

-The `BEFORE` argument can be a list of commands to execute after checking the status for the repository, before the deploy is done if it **has updates**.
+The `BEFORE` argument can be a list of commands to execute after checking the status for the repository, before the deployment is done if it **has updates**.
 Multiple commands can be specified.

-The `AFTER` argument can be a list of commands to execute after checking the status for the repository, after the deploy is done if it **has updates**.
+The `AFTER` argument can be a list of commands to execute after checking the status for the repository, after the deployment is done if it **has updates**.
 Multiple commands can be specified.

 The `END` argument can be a list of commands to execute after checking the status for the repository, regardless if it has updates or not.
 Multiple commands can be specified.

-### Commands details
+### Command details

-The commands arguments can use both strings (one command per line) or list of arguments (one argument per line) using the YAML lists syntax.
+The commands' arguments can use both strings (one command per line) or list of arguments (one argument per line) using the YAML lists syntax.

 The following are both valid: